 - Meet and greet with diocesan-wide community groups that empower their communities

-- Effective with the 2017-2018 program year, "Creating on the Margins" will be the new name for the annual Multimedia Youth Arts Contest (for 7th - 12th grade students) - annual theme and contest packet
+- Effective with the 2017-2018 program year, "Creating on the Margins" will be the new name for the annual Multimedia Youth Arts Contest (for 7th - 12th grade students).
+Contest packet coming in September.
+2018 Theme: "Share the Journey of Young Migrants and Refugees"

 - Poverty Simulation (board game activity for teens or adults)